Welcome to the John Louis Petit website

 August 2021

-We and The Historian were delighted with the entries for the first annual essay prize for school students.
+We and The Historian were delighted with the entries for the essay prize for school students.
 The winning essay is here.
 It demonstrates our view that Petit, because of his modern views and steadfast opposition to prevailing orthodoxy, is very accessible to a younger generation.

-June 2021
+June 2020

 1. Information boards in Lichfield are now up.
 One in St Michael’s churchyard near the family vault, and one, shared with the The Johnson Society, on Tamworth St in the City Centre where Petit formerly lived with his mother and sisters.

-4. An article has been published in The Historian, concerning St James, Gerrards Cross (architect Sir William Tite, 1857) and Petit’s influence on the design.
+3. An article has been published in The Historian, concerning St James, Gerrards Cross (architect Sir William Tite, 1857) and Petit’s influence on the design.
 The evidence is circumstantial but strong, since Petit had long advocated this style.
 Tite later acknowledged his debt.
 We hope it will lead to an upgrading of this church.

 From Pau, France, 1859